zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    internally to ensure the iterator is always valid.

-   :v: the vector to iterate over.
+   :param v: the vector to iterate over.

    :returns: an iterator.